MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/focused-view.md

     Also, you change from focused view to the grid view (list view).

--	**Records list**: The list of records is displayed in a card format.
+-	**Records list**: The list of records (work list) is displayed in a card format.
 You can perform and complete the activities on these cards from the current date and from previous dates.
 Each card displays information such as, the name of the record, primary contact name, and next best action.
     The next best actions include the top two activities with latest due date.
 To complete the next best action, hover over the action and then select the action icon.
     When no action items are available for the record, the record displays information such as the name and contact details.
     When predictive scoring is enabled in your organization, the list also displays the score for that lead or opportunity on the top-right corner of the card.
 More information: [Prioritize leads through scores](work-predictive-lead-scoring.md) and [Prioritize opportunities through scores](work-predictive-opportunity-scoring.md)